Cost Comparison

 How to Reduce Your Costs

-Prospective physical therapists can reduce their educational and licensing costs through several strategies.
-These include seeking employer sponsorship, applying for financial aid, choosing programs at community colleges over private institutions, and exploring scholarships and workforce development programs that may be available in their state.
+Prospective physical therapists can reduce their education and licensing costs through several strategies.
+These include seeking employer sponsorship, applying for financial aid, choosing programs at community colleges over private institutions, and exploring scholarships and workforce development programs.
+Each of these options can significantly reduce the financial burden of becoming a licensed physical therapist.

 Cost Tiers by State